Magnetorotational instability: Discovery

+Physical process

 In a magnetized, perfectly conducting fluid, the magnetic forces behave in some very important respects as though the elements of fluid were connected with elastic bands: trying to displace such an element perpendicular to a magnetic line of force causes an attractive force proportional to the displacement, like a spring under tension.
 Normally, such a force is restoring, a strongly stabilizing influence that would allow a type of magnetic wave to propagate.
 If the fluid medium is not stationary but rotating, however, attractive forces can actually be destabilizing.
 The MRI is a consequence of this surprising behavior.